 - Portion and package.
 Transfer the prepped veggies into freezer bags or airtight containers.
 Label each one if you like.

 When it comes to thawing, either do it overnight in the fridge or throw the frozen tiny cabbage heads directly into the dish you’re cooking on the stove.
 The latter, of course, works only for some recipes.

-How To Tell If Brussel Sprouts Are Bad?
+How To Tell If Brussels Sprouts Are Bad?

 - Harsh smell.
-If a brussel sprout smells like old cabbage, and you don’t have to get near it to experience that, it’s done for.
+If a brussels sprout smells like old cabbage, and you don’t have to get near it to experience that, it’s done for.

 - Squishy or soft texture.
 Fresh heads are firm to the touch.
 If yours start to lose that firmness, it’s now or never when it comes to using them.
 If they are soft or feel squishy already, discard them.

 - Mold or black spots.
-I think it goes without saying that you should get rid of moldy brussel sprouts.
+I think it goes without saying that you should get rid of moldy brussels sprouts.

 Rotten Records: Share Your Snap!